syncfusion-content/maui-docs/MAUI/Maps/tile-layer.md

 ## Setting URL template

-The `MapTileLayer` needs to be added in the `Layer` collection in `SfMaps`.
+The `MapTileLayer` needs to be added to the `Layer` collection in `SfMaps`.
 The URL of the providers must be set in the `MapTileLayer.UrlTemplate` property.

 The `UrlTemplate` property accepts the URL in [`WMTS`](https://en.wikipedia.org/wiki/Web_Map_Tile_Service) format i.e. {z} — zoom level, {x} and {y} — tile coordinates.
-This URL might vary slightly depends on the providers.
+This URL might vary slightly depending on the providers.
 The formats can be,
     https://example_provider/{z}/{x}/{y}.png,
     https://example_provider/z={z}/x={x}/y={y}.png,
     https://example_provider/z={z}/x={x}/y={y}.png?key=subscription_key, etc.

-We will replace the {z}, {x}, {y} internally based on the current `Center` and the zoom level.
+We will replace the {z}, {x} and {y} internally based on the current `Center` and the zoom level.

-N> Some of the providers may need subscription key.
-Please include them in the `UrlTemplate` itself as mentioned in the above example.
-Please note that the format may vary between each map providers.
+N> Some of the providers may need a subscription key.
+Please include them in the `UrlTemplate` itself, as mentioned in the above example.
+Please note that the format may vary between each map provider.
 You can check the exact URL format needed for the providers on their official websites.

 ## Adding OSM/OpenStreetMap

 The OpenStreetMap is one of the tile/image providers which can be used free of cost.
-It returns map tiles for the requested coordinates for every requests.
-The url format of the OSM map provider as shown in the below code snippet.
+It returns map tiles for the requested coordinates for every request.
+The URL format of the OSM map provider is shown in the below code sample.

 N> Though the OpenStreetMap is free of cost, we recommend you check the licensing terms and conditions once before using it.